MARN-5895/Website/assignments/01/README.md

    - pytest
 ```

-You can copy this file from the MARN5895 shared space to you home directory:
+You can copy this file from the course's shared space to your home directory:

     cp /shared/marn5895/marn5895.yml /home/NetID

-If you are currently in your home directory (i.e., if `pwd` return `/home/NetID`), you could
+If you are currently in your home directory (i.e., if `pwd` returns `/home/NetID`), you could
 replace `/home/NetID` above with `.`, which is a short cut for the path of your current directory.

 ## Step 4: Create the conda environment

-You should now be able to run the following command
+First, you need to update your terminal session to ensure it cognizant of the recent changes in the bash configuration file.
+You can do it by "sourcing" `.bashrc`:

      source .bashrc

+You should now be able to run the following command:

      conda env create --file marn5895.yml

-This will download and install all the packages listed `marn5805.yml` as well as their dependencies.
+This will download and install all the packages listed in `marn5805.yml` as well as their dependencies.
 It may take several minutes to complete this step.

 ## Step 5: Activate the environments

-The environment you created needs to be activated before you can actually use it.
-You will need to do this every time
-you log into Storrs HPC.
+The environment you created needs to be activated before you can use the packages you installed.
+You will need to do this every time you log into Storrs HPC.
 To activate the `marn5895` environment, use the command `conda activate`:

      conda activate marn5895

 Now you are in the `marn5895` conda environment as the prefix (marn5895) in your terminal suggests.
 To check that you have
-`jupyterlab` and its dependencies you have installed in this environment, type
+`jupyterlab` and its dependencies installed in this environment, type

     conda list jupyterlab